 7. Dark chocolate

 The protein in buttermilk is the most filling protein.
-According to a study published in Appetite magazine, people who drank buttermilk ate 18% less than those who drank a beverage full of carbohydrate.
+According to a study published in Appetite Magazine, people who drank buttermilk ate 18% less than those who drank a beverage full of carbohydrates.